Foods for Hair Growth: 11 Nutrient-Rich Options

 1. Fish

-In addition, these dish are rich in nutrients like protein, selenium and vitamin C, which are essential for hair health.
-They also improve blood circulation to the scalp, which promotes strong and healthy hair strands.
+In addition, fish provides important nutrients such as protein, selenium, and vitamin C, which are essential for maintaining healthy hair.
+They also support blood circulation to the scalp, promoting stronger and healthier hair strands.

-Fish can be grilled, smoked, marinated or baked, and should be consumed at least 3 times per week.
+Fish can be prepared grilled, smoked, marinated, or baked, and is best consumed at least three times per week.

 2. Eggs